Mechatronics-SDSU/.github/profile/README.md

 Mechatronics is a multidisciplinary team comprised of undergraduate business and mechanical, electrical, and software engineering students from San Diego State University.

-Our goal is to give hands-on experience to passionate students through challenging robotics projects like autonomous submarines (Like the international [RoboSub](https://robosub.org/) competition!).
+Our goal is to give hands-on experience to passionate students through challenging robotics projects like autonomous submarinee, like the international [RoboSub](https://robosub.org/) competition!

 <!--